NGOs in West Africa: Impact of Non-African NGOs (NAINGO) in West Africa

 Non-African, Western and Soviet Organizations have all been present in the Sahel since the late 1960s and 70s.
 Most of these organizations take three forms during that time, state-centered developmentalism, entrepreneurial, and post-colonial solidarity.

 The state-centered developmental organizations worked in close contact with government organizations abroad and in different West African countries.
 They advocated mostly for neoliberal policies, and humanitarian incentives, mainly in Nigeria, Niger and Mali.

 Entrepreneurial NGOs worked with African governments to create a new political forms and economic strategies for the advancement of both countries.
 Main examples of these in the 1970s were CARE or the Cooperative American Relief Everywhere organization who strongly advocated for entrepreneurial efforts through a more open political space.
-These where very governmental as the Nigerian scholar and NGO worker, Boureima Alpha Gado, once said that, "[CARE Mali] was a state within a state".
+These were very governmental as the Nigerian scholar and NGO worker, Boureima Alpha Gado, once said that, "[CARE Mali] was a state within a state".
 By the late 1980s CARE was closely associated with USAID and assumed some governmental tasks.
 FRIENDS was another organization in the 70s that practiced social experiments in settling displaced nomads from the Niger River Drought to a new village under the "Tin Aicha" project.

 Post-Colonial solidarity NGOs started to spring up in the Sahel due to a rise in Pan-Africanism and Civil Rights movements in the United States and Europe.
 Its main actors being RAINS and AFASPA.
 RAINS, also known as Africare & Relief for Africans In Need in the Sahel, is an African American organization based on racial solidarity and humanitarian aid to west Africa.
 AFASPA, also known as Association Française d'Amite et de Solidarite avec les Peuple d'Afrique, or the Comite d'Enformation Sahel, this organization was based on a labor movement through a Marxist lens.

 Overall, International NGOs at the beginning of their advancements were divided between solidarity and international interests, today we see a more proliferation of non-profit humanitarian causes in the region as well as more involvement from China.
 With a broader scope of goals and purposes that benefit West Africa and the globe.